ouchmode/fragrance-scraper/README.md

 Web Scraper made in Python with Selenium to extract results from the fragrance section on Jomashop.com, filter the results down to fragrances, then search those fragrances on a site like Parfumo to retrieve the notes and accords.

 ## TO DO:
-1. When there is no original retail price ("was-wrapper"), it hits an exception.
-But I realized those pricing elements (coupon and discount prices, excluding the discount %) are in a price-wrapper element that can be looped through.
-I can determine whether or not those elements exist that way.

-2. Pull the fragrance notes from Jomashop for now instead of Parfumo.
+1. Pull the fragrance notes from Jomashop for now instead of Parfumo.
 I mainly wanted to pull from Parfumo originally since I believe the community helps with determining notes, similar to Fragrantica.
 There are also some other stats on there I wanted to pull eventually.
 Jomashop for pricing, Parfumo / Fragrantica for descriptions.

 ## find_frags([driver]):
 While on Jomashop.com (the fragrances section), it scrolls down the page a few times to load the content and then scrapes the following: